brianyenna/screenshotauto/README.md

 # Better Screenshots
 Say no more to the Windows Snipping Tool!
+Precise and fast screenshot tool.

 Use keyboard commands to resize and move the window.
 Then, snip away!